ground-x/caver-js-ext-kas/README.md

 caver.initKASAPI(chainId, accessKeyId, secretAccessKey)
 ```

-The following describes how to set auth key for each node, tokenHistory, wallet, and anchor api.
+The following describes how to set auth key for each node, tokenHistory, wallet, anchor and kip17 api.

 Each initialization function is provided so that you can pass an optional endpoint url as the last parameter.
 If the endpoint url is not passed as the last parameter, the KAS production url is set by default.